ssjason123/SDCC_VS/README.md

+# Refactor Project Notes
+This refactor is a complete rewrite of the msbuild implementation.
+The goal is to follow the c++ toolchain integration described at: https://learn.microsoft.com/en-us/visualstudio/extensibility/visual-cpp-project-extensibility?view=vs-2022.
+By adding new platforms (gbz80, etc.) and platform toolsets (sdcc).
+The end goal is a cleaner and more complete integration that follows the visual studio c++ standard for future compatibility.

 # SDCC_VS
 Visual Studio package to add SDCC toolchain support.
 SDCC is not included in the package but can be downloaded from: http://sdcc.sourceforge.net/.